albertopeam/swift/Redux/Redux/README.md

       * https://developer.apple.com/documentation/swift/withcheckedcontinuation(function:_:)
     * POSSIBLE ISSUE: thinl what would happen if I need to forward the state between loading and fetch.
 How to deal with that?
 * Middleware handle also posting new actions after reduce one of it
 * Handle Task cancellation?
-SwiftUI native? how to check it
-* Weird actions Names to hide them... is this the way?
+SwiftUI native cancels them when view disappears
-* Relation between Views and Task cancellation
+* Task cancellation before start a new task
-* Investigate some/any instead of erasing with Any(Middleware)
-* Testing
-* DependencyInjection strategies:
-  * ServiceLocator
-  * Injector
-  * ManualInjection

 ## Bibliography